RKKoranteng/modern-dba-project/lessons/agile/README.md

 You may ask, 'what and why are we working in uncertain and turbulent environments'?
 As discussed previously, modern businesses are software driven and this demand creates a highly competitive and unpredicatble technology sector as teams work to push their feature to market quicker, address bugs, etc. An approach such as [water-fall software development](https://en.wikipedia.org/wiki/Waterfall_model) is simply outdated and can't meet the demands of modern tecnology industries.

 Agile software development is broken down into two main part:
-* an iterative and incremental approach to managing projects
+* Scrum: an agile (iterative and incremental) approach to managing projects
-* an iterative and incremental approach to development (code)
+* DevOps: an agile (iterative and incremental) approach to development

-## Scrum
-### What us scrum?
+## What is scrum?
 Scrum is a subset/discipline within Agile project management that helps teams structure and manage their work through a set of values, principles, and practices.
 People often ask, "Is Scrum an acronym for something?" and the answer is no. It is actually inspired by a scrum in the sport of rugby.
 In rugby, the team comes together in what they call a scrum to work together to move the ball forward.
 In this context, Scrum is where the team comes together to move the product forward.

 Scrum is not the only methodology within agile framework, but it's the most adopted within the tech sector.
 Here're a few of the other types of methodologies within the agile umbrella.